 Our results do not entirely fit with the phenotypes described in humans.
-Human mutations have been predominantly associated with isolated coloboma, and in rare occasions to microphthalmia/coloboma, but only one case showing microphthalmia in the absence of coloboma has been reported (Holt et al., 2022; Jiang et al., 2021).
+Human variants have been predominantly associated with isolated coloboma and, on rare occasions, to microphthalmia/ coloboma, but only one case showing microphthalmia in the absence of coloboma has been reported (Holt et al., 2022; Jiang et al., 2021).
 Moreover, the mutants in zebrafish described in this study have a much milder phenotype than that observed in humans.
-Indeed, most of the human cases described in the literature show dominant inheritance of the mutant variants (Holt et al., 2022), and to date only one case has been described in humans carrying a mutation with a recessive inheritance pattern (Cortés-González et al., 2024).
-Our interpretation is that the mutations described in humans predominantly lead to more severe abrogation of Wnt activity than the conditions we described in this study.
+Indeed, most of the human cases described in the literature show dominant inheritance of the mutant variants (Holt et al., 2022), and, to date, only one case has been described in humans carrying a variant with a recessive inheritance pattern (Cortés-González et al., 2024).
+Our interpretation is that the variants described in humans predominantly lead to more severe abrogation of Wnt activity than the conditions we described in this study.
 However, this does not explain why most of the cases described in humans display coloboma in the absence of microphthalmia.

 The sensitised nature of the zebrafish fzd5 mutants described in this study may provide an explanation for the dominant inheritance and variable expressivity of many of the alleles described in humans.
-Indeed, by simultaneously abrogating other genes potentially involved in eye formation in the $fzd5^{sgul}$ background we could identify novel genetic interactions on eye size with fzd5 (fzd4 and aamp).
-A proportion of the FZD5 cases described in humans have been shown to carry mutations also in other loci, and at least in one case, compound mutations in FZD5 and another gene (DDX3X) required for eye morphogenesis and leading by itself to coloboma has been described (Holt et al., 2022).
+Indeed, by simultaneously abrogating other genes potentially involved in eye formation in the fzd5^{sgu1} background, we could identify novel genetic interactions on eye size with fzd5(fzd4 and aamp).
+A proportion of the FZD5 cases described in humans have been shown to carry variants also in other loci, and, at least in one case, compound variants of FZD5 and another gene (DDX3X) required for eye morphogenesis and leading by itself to coloboma has been described (Holt et al., 2022).
 Thus, other patients may carry still unidentified variants of other genes contributing to the eye phenotypes described.
-Notably, most of the FZD5 cases in the literature have been identified by Whole Exome Sequencing or by using customised next-generation sequencing panels of genes involved in ocular development, and thus potential mutations in regulatory sequences of other interacting genes may have been overlooked.
+Notably, most of the FZD5 cases in the literature have been identified by whole-exome sequencing or by using customised next-generation sequencing panels of genes involved in ocular development, and thus potential variants in regulatory sequences of other interacting genes may have been overlooked.
 The identification of additional variants could be facilitated by assessing genetic interactions of candidate genes in the zebrafish mutants described in this study.